rootUJ99/rootUJ99/README.md

 🤩 I primarily work on React, who holds knowledge of Node and Django as well

-🤓 I'm a Anime and Manga nerd, who loves to read books and maybe sometimes likes to sketch too
+🤓 I'm a Anime and Manga nerd, who love to read books and maybe sometimes likes to sketch as well

 😋 I find open source quite fascinating looking forward to contribute in near future